Crito-VanaheimServers/PVE-Mission-Claiming/README.md

 # PVE-Mission-Claiming
-Adds xm8 button for claiming missions.
-This will not work with DMS marker count for AI turned on
+Adds xm8 button for claiming missions for PVE Servers.
+This will not work with DMS marker count for AI turned on.
+Players can only claim 1 mission at a time.
+Server owners can set a speed, altitude, and distance that player has to meet before being able to claim a mission.
+Right side of app is list of available missions with claim button at bottom.
+Middle is a map showing the mission locations, Left side is where claimed missions are stored with unclaim button on bottom.
+Player can only unclaim mission he or she claimed.